Jaydevtest/DevOps_Projects/Shell_scripting_project/Shell_scripting.md

 ```

 ### step 3:
-Run the command sudo chmod +x navigating-linux-filesystem.sh to execute permissing on the file
+Run the command `sudo chmod +x navigating-linux-filesystem.sh` to execute permission on the file

 ### step 4:
-Run your script using the command ./navigating-linux-filesystem.sh
+Run your script using the command `./navigating-linux-filesystem.sh`

 # File Operations and Sorting

-In this lesson, we will be writing a simple shell script that focuses on File Operations and Sortin.
+In this lesson, we will be writing a simple shell script that focuses on File Operations and sorting.

 This script creates three files (file1.txt, file2.txt, file3.txt), displays the files in their current order, sorts them alphabetically, saves the sorted files in sorted_files.txt, removes the original files, renames the sorted files to sorted_files_sorted_alphabetically.txt, and finally displays the content of the final sorted file.

 ### step 1:
-Open your terminal and create a file called sorting.sh using the command `touch sorting.sh`
+Open your terminal and create a file called _sorting.sh_ using the command `touch sorting.sh`

 ### step 2:
 Copy and paste the code block below into the file